pajdekPL/playwright-api-testing/README.md

-# playwright-api-testing

-API Testing with Playwright and OpenAPI-Generated Types

 # API Testing with Playwright and OpenAPI-Generated Types

 This article demonstrates how to create a robust API testing framework using PlayWright and OpenAPI documentation.
 Examples are based on the [Restful-Booker Platform](https://automationintesting.online/), a purpose-built API testing playground.
 The Restful-Booker Platform provides a realistic environment for learning and practicing API testing techniques, featuring authentication, room management, and other common API operations.